rishi23root/Tambola-Housie-Indian.Bingo/README.md

 - start complete_requirements.py and it will do all in about 2 min
     1. it will import modules
     2. it will make a sounds folder and make several mp3 file for sound use in game
-    3. it will generate 'n' number of chits for game that you will provide
+    3. it will generate 'n' number of chits for game that you will provide output save in Tambola tickets.txt
     <p align="left">
          <img src=https://github.com/rishabhjainfinal/Tambola-Housie-Indian.Bingo/blob/master/readme%20requirement/chit%20generator.png >
    </p>